 The project began more than 30 years ago, when WBAI broadcast a marathon reading of Ulysses from the Shakespeare & Co. bookstore at 81st and Broadway in New York.
 In 1981 when the bookstore inevitably gave way to a discount cosmetics outlet, Larry Josephson took the idea of a long-form radio reading of Ulysses to Isaiah Sheffer, then Artistic Director of Symphony Space.
 Larry and Isaiah created Bloomsday on Broadway, a live, staged reading of excerpts from Ulysses and other Irish literature and song.
 The first broadcast ran more than 18 hours and was heard on WBAI and public radio stations nationwide.

 In 2008, Larry Josephson created Radio Bloomsday, a radio-only reading from the studios of WBAI, featuring live and pre-recorded readings from Ulysses and lots of other things Irish.
 Larry asked Caraid O’Brien to direct and to read Molly Bloom’s soliloquy.
 Janet Coleman, WBAI’s Arts Director, is a co-creator with Larry and Caraid, of the annual broadcast.

-After several years of recording excerpts with actors like Alec Baldwin, John Lithgow, Jerry Stiller and Anne Meara, Larry got the “insane” idea of recording the entire book, which will run about 30 hours So far we’ve completed three chapters; with only fifteen to go.
+After several years of recording excerpts with actors like Alec Baldwin, John Lithgow, Jerry Stiller and Anne Meara, Larry got the “insane” idea of recording the entire book, which will run about 30 hours.
 Stay tuned to this website for news of our progress.